 Like Elsewhen Press, Geoff was born in Dartford.
 Unlike Elsewhen, he escaped at the age of two and has never returned…

-Genesis, Geoff’s technothriller debut novel, will be published by Elsewhen Press in January 2019.
+Genesis, Geoff’s technothriller debut novel, was published by Elsewhen Press on 25th January 2019.

 - Novel by Science Editor of The Economist conjures the threat of self-aware AI arising in the Cloud December 6, 2018